 Successful completion of a project is not an easy endeavor.
-It calls for a series of tasks to meet stakeholder and client requirements; a lot is involved in the process before the project reaches completion phase.
-No matter what type of project you are working on, having comprehensive knowledge about the project management life cycle phases is essential.
-It keeps your on-going projects more organized and more viable to execute from ideation to completion.
+It calls for a series of tasks to meet stakeholder and client requirements; a lot is involved in the process before the project reaches the completion phase.
+No matter what type of project you are working on, having comprehensive knowledge about the Project Management life cycle, project phases, or process groups is essential.
+It keeps your ongoing projects more organized and more viable to execute from ideation to completion.

 What is Project Management Life Cycle?

 It is simpler for a project manager to handle all the current details of the project when the project is broken down into various phases.
-Each phase of the cycle is goal-oriented having its own set of characteristics and contains product deliverables, which are reviewed at the end of the project management steps.
+Each phases of the cycle is goal-oriented having its own set of characteristics and contains product deliverables, which are reviewed at the end of the Project Management steps.

 5 Phases of Project Management Life Cycle

 Project initiation is the first Project Management life cycle phase, where the project starts.
 It provides an overview of the project, along with the strategies required to attain desired results.
 It is the phase where the feasibility and business value of the project are determined.

 The project manager kicks off a meeting to understand the client and stakeholders’ requirements, goals, and objectives.
 It is essential to go into minute details to have a better understanding of the project.
 Upon making a final decision to proceed, the project can move on to the next step: that is, assembling a project team.